top of page

 Search

-• team
+team

 Eating local and authentic food is one of the strongest travel memories we can create

+Exploring the food of the Sami people offers a deep dive into their livelihood, history, and traditions, providing a unique understanding of the values and customs of the Sami reindeer herders.
+This creates a truly immersive Arctic food experience.
 Reindeer is very important for the Sami; therefore, everything from the reindeer is used.
 The Sami people have always utilized every part of the reindeer for food, including the hooves, the skull, the marrowbone, the bones, the intestines, the internal organs, the skin, and the blood.

 The Sami use the reindeer blood for making blood sausages, blood pancakes, and dumplings, for example.
 Bidos is a stew the Sami serve at weddings or other special occasions.
 It consists of slow-cooked reindeer meat, including the heart, potatoes, and carrots.
 No seasoning is used except salt, yet the stew has a rich taste reflecting the pasture of the reindeer.